sjsam/commerce_razorpay/README.txt

 Razorpay Payment Gateway Integration for Drupal 7 Commerce module

 - Installation
-Install it like any other user Drupal 7 module
+  Install it like any other Drupal 7 module
 - Settings
   - First things first - Login to Razorpay and under Settings >> API Keys create your key_id/key_secret pair.
 Note that, you need separate pairs